otrv4/otrv4/otrv4.md

 for more information on key generation):

 ```
-The symmetric key is 57 bytes of cryptographically secure random data.
+The symmetric key (SYM_KEY) is 57 bytes of cryptographically secure random data.

-1. Hash the 57-byte symmetric key using SHAKE256(symmetric_key).
+1. Hash the 57-byte symmetric key using SHAKE-256(SYM_KEY).
 Store the
    digest in a 114-bytes large buffer, denoted 'h'.
 Only the lower 57 bytes
    are used for generating the public key.
 2. Prune the buffer: the two least significant bits of the first
-   octet are cleared, all eight bits the last octet are cleared, and the
+   octet are cleared, all eight bits of the last octet are cleared, and the
    highest bit of the second to last octet is set.
-3. Interpret the buffer as the little-endian integer, forming a
+3. Interpret the buffer as the little-endian integer, forming the
    secret scalar 's'.
 Perform a known-base-point scalar multiplication s *
    'Base point (G)'.
 Let 'H' be the result of this multiplication.
 ```